-- B. release the defendant from custody and dismiss with prejudice the charges against him; or - dismiss the criminal case without prejudice in the interest of justice.
-If the treatment supervisor has issued a report finding that the defendant satisfies the criteria for involuntary commitment contained in the Mental Health and Developmental Disabilities Code, the department of health shall commence proceedings pursuant to [Chapter 43, Article 1 NMSA 1978] that code, and the court may order the defendant confined for a maximum of seven days to facilitate preparation and initiation of a petition pursuant to [the Mental Health and Developmental Disabilities] that code. district court, the department of health, the state, the family or the health care provider may refer the defendant to the district attorney for [possible initiation of proceedings under the Mental Health and Developmental Disabilities code] an assessment of whether the defendant is eligible for civil commitment."
+- B. release the defendant from custody and dismiss with prejudice the charges against him; or - the interest of justice.
+If the treatment supervisor has issued a report finding that the defendant satisfies the criteria for involuntary commitment contained in the Mental Health and Developmental Disabilities Code, the department of health shall commence proceedings pursuant to [Ghapter 43, Article 1 NMSA 1978] that code, and the court may order the defendant confined for a maximum of seven days to facilitate preparation and initiation of a petition pursuant to [the Mental Health and Developmental Disabilities] that code.
+The district court, the department of health, the state, the family or the health care provider may refer the defendant to the district attorney for [possible initiation of proceedings under the Mental Health and Developmental Disabilities code] an assessment of whether the defendant is eligible for civil commitment."